-• Therapy will not be used in combination with other anti-CD38 therapies (i.e., daratumumab, isatuximab, etc.); AND eocco
+Therapy will not be used in combination with other anti-CD38 therapies (i.e., daratumumab, isatuximab, etc.);

-Multiple Myeloma † Φ^{1,2,6-14,16,17,19,20,1e}
+Multiple Myeloma † Φ ^{1,2,17,1e}

-• Used in the treatment of newly diagnosed disease in patients who are ineligible for autologous stem cell transplant (ASCT) in combination with ONE of the following regimens:
+- Used in the treatment of newly diagnosed disease in patients who are ineligible for autologous stem cell transplant (ASCT) in combination with ONE of the following regimens: - Lenalidomide and dexamethasone; OR - o Bortezomib, melphalan and prednisone; OR - Cyclophosphamide, bortezomib, and dexamethasone; OR - Used in the treatment of newly diagnosed disease in patients who are eligible for autologous stem cell transplant (ASCT) in combination with ONE of the following regimens: - o Bortezomib, lenalidomide, and dexamethasone; OR - Bortezomib, thalidomide, and dexamethasone (VTd); OR - Cyclophosphamide, bortezomib, and dexamethasone; OR - o Carfilzomib, lenalidomide, and dexamethasone; OR - Used for disease relapse after 6 months following primary induction therapy with the same regimen in combination with ONE of the following regimens: - Lenalidomide and dexamethasone for non-transplant candidates; OR - Cyclophosphamide, bortezomib, and dexamethasone; OR - Used as subsequent therapy for relapsed or refractory/progressive disease in combination with dexamethasone and ONE of the following: - Selinexor; AND - Used after at least three prior lines of therapy including a proteasome inhibitor (e.g., bortezomib, carfilzomib, etc.) and an immunomodulatory agent (e.g., lenalidomide, pomalidomide, etc.); OR - Patient is double-refractory to a proteasome inhibitor and an immunomodulatory agent; OR - o Lenalidomide; OR - o Bortezomib; OR - o Carfilzomib; OR

-- o Lenalidomide and dexamethasone; OR - o Bortezomib, melphalan and prednisone; OR - Cyclophosphamide, bortezomib, and dexamethasone; OR - Used in the treatment of newly diagnosed disease in patients who are eligible for autologous stem cell transplant (ASCT) in combination with ONE of the following regimens: - Bortezomib, lenalidomide, and dexamethasone; OR - o Bortezomib, thalidomide, and dexamethasone (VTd); OR - Cyclophosphamide, bortezomib, and dexamethasone; OR - Used for disease relapse after 6 months following primary induction therapy with the same regimen in combination with ONE of the following regimens: - o Lenalidomide and dexamethasone for non-transplant candidates; OR - Cyclophosphamide, bortezomib, and dexamethasone; OR - Used as subsequent therapy in combination with dexamethasone and ONE of the following: - o Selinexor; AND - Used after at least three prior lines of therapy including a proteasome inhibitor (e.g., bortezomib, carfilzomib, etc.) and an immunomodulatory agent (e.g., lenalidomide, pomalidomide, etc.); OR - Patient is double-refractory to a proteasome inhibitor and an immunomodulatory agent; OR - o Lenalidomide; OR - o Bortezomib; OR - Carfilzomib; OR - Cyclophosphamide and bortezomib; OR - Used in combination with pomalidomide and dexamethasone; AND - Used after at least ONE prior line of therapy including lenalidomide and a proteasome inhibitor (bortezomib, carfilzomib, etc.); OR - Used after at least TWO prior therapies including an immunomodulatory agent (e.g., pomalidomide, etc.) and a proteasome inhibitor (bortezomib, carfilzomib, etc.); OR - Used as single agent therapy; AND - Patient must have received at least three previous lines of therapy including a proteasome inhibitor (e.g., bortezomib, carfilzomib, etc.) and an immunomodulatory agent (e.g., lenalidomide, pomalidomide, etc.); OR - Patient is double-refractory to a proteasome inhibitor and an immunomodulatory agent
+- Cyclophosphamide and bortezomib; OR - Used in combination with pomalidomide and dexamethasone after prior therapy with lenalidomide and a proteasome inhibitor (bortezomib, carfilzomib, etc.); OR - Used as single agent therapy; AND - Patient must have received at least three previous lines of therapy including a proteasome inhibitor (e.g., bortezomib, carfilzomib, etc.) and an immunomodulatory agent (e.g., lenalidomide, pomalidomide, etc.); OR - Patient is double-refractory to a proteasome inhibitor and an immunomodulatory agent; OR - Used as maintenance therapy for symptomatic disease in transplant candidates; AND - Used as single agent therapy; AND - Used after response to primary myeloma therapy; OR - Used for response or stable disease following an autologous hematopoietic cell transplant (HCT); OR - Used for response or stable disease following a tandem autologous or allogeneic HCT for high risk patients

-Systemic Light Chain Amyloidosis † ‡ 1,2,15,18,21
+Systemic Light Chain Amyloidosis † ‡ Φ 1,2,18

-- Patient must NOT have NYHA Class IIIB or Class IV, or Mayo Stage IIIB cardiac disease; AND - Used in the treatment of newly diagnosed disease in combination with bortezomib, cyclophosphamide and dexamethasone (D-VCd); OR - Used as single agent therapy for the treatment of relapsed/refractory disease
+- Patient must NOT have NYHA Class IIIB or Class IV, or Mayo Stage IIIB cardiac disease; AND - Used in combination with bortezomib, cyclophosphamide and dexamethasone (D-VCd); AND - Used for newly diagnosed disease; OR - Used as a repeat of initial therapy for relapsed/refractory disease if the patient has been relapse-free for several years; OR - Used as single agent therapy for the treatment of relapsed/refractory disease